Vietnam Pheasants

 Excitingly, on May 24, 2024, another Vietnam Pheasant hatched in the Aviary’s Breeding Center.
 The chick phase is an extremely delicate time for a hatchling.
 Since every hatching of the Vietnam Pheasant is incredibly important for the species’ survival, and this was Erik and Magda’s first egg, hatching within the National Aviary’s Breeding Center was this chick’s best chance at thriving.
 Our experts have been able to conduct regular checkups, just like with an infant, recording their weight and monitoring their growth and development.

 The Aviary veterinary team conducted a DNA feather test and determined that this beautiful bird is a GIRL!
-Affectionately dubbed Wanda by her care staff, she’s now sporting her juvenile feathers and living alongside her mom, Magda, in TreeTops Presented by Peoples.
+Affectionately dubbed Wanda by her care staff, she’s now sporting her juvenile feathers and living alongside fellow juvenile Crested Partridges in Canary’s Call Presented by Dollar Bank.

 Juvenile Vietnam Pheasant, Wanda